Are you in your 40s and single?

 - Did you know that Vera Wang entered the fashion industry in her 40s?

-- If you have heard anything about Julia Child and her fascinating achievements, you probably already know that she wrote her first cookbook at the age of 50.
+- If you have heard anything about Julia Child and her fascinating achievements, you probably already know that she wrote her first cookbook at 50.

-In fact, there are more inspiring people who achieved success later in their lives than you can imagine.
-This means nothing more than the fact that you’re not supposed to forget about your dreams ever in your life.
+Some more inspiring people achieve success later in their lives than you can imagine.
+This means nothing more than that you’re not supposed to forget about your dreams ever in your life.
 Why?

-Because nobody knows when you will reach your professional peak.
-And if you don’t feel comfortable about your career, chances are high that the best is yet to come!
+Because nobody knows when you will reach your professional peak, and if you don’t feel comfortable about your career, the chances are high that the best is yet to come!

-Who said that you can’t explore the world once you reach your 40s?
+Who said you can’t explore the world once you reach your 40s?

-If you’re single, then you probably have all the opportunities to do whatever you wish you could do.
-And if you feel you want to explore the world, you can just go for it.
+If you’re single, you probably have all the opportunities to do whatever you wish you could do.
+And if you feel you want to explore the world, you can go for it.